THE MANGUM TRACK CLUB and RacENC PROUDLY PRESENT

 also be available on the aid station table later in the evening.

-church, or near the fellowship hall.
+guests here.
+Do not take alcohol onto church property.
 Let's respect our hosts.
 Our race depends on it.